 - Call up the landlord or listing agent and get some information on the windows and doors in the apartment so you can decide whether the apartment is worth checking or not yourself.

-- Look at Google Street View to check the exterior of the building to get an idea of what the windows look like from the outside.
+Pro Tip 1: Look at Google Street View to check the exterior of the building to get an idea of what the windows look like from the outside.
 This also gives you a realistic view of the building.

-When looking for apartments, you’ll ideally want something with large windows or sliding glass doors (with unblocked views) to bring in natural sunlight.
 If possible, stay away from tiny box windows because they can affect your mood and quality of life.